 But for parents (and kids!) who don’t mind these things, this is a great product that you can use for a long time.

-What mothers in Japan like about Combi Nemulila:
+What parents in Japan like about Combi Nemulila:

 - You can use it from the newborn stage as a rocker to a high chair when your child is eating solids.
 (One respondant said they used it until their child was 6!)

 - Helps when you need a break from holding your child or need to do chores